Head Like a Hole: Release and reception

 Labeled as "Halo 3", Head Like a Hole is the third official Nine Inch Nails release, containing remixes of three different songs from Pretty Hate Machine.
 The single release is longer in duration than the album itself.
 The single peaked at #28 on the Billboard Modern Rock Tracks chart.

 A three-track version of this single was released in the UK containing "Head Like a Hole (Opal)" which is not included on the US release.
 This version begins with a sample of "Tamborine" by Prince, taken from his 1985 album Around the World in a Day and incorporates a drum loop sampled from "Release It" taken from another Prince record, the soundtrack to the Prince-directed movie Graffiti Bridge (1990).
 The saxophone in "Release It" can be heard before the drum loop begins.
 "Head Like a Hole (Copper)" samples the looping drum beat from "Body Language", a track off of the Hot Space (1982) album by Queen.
-The first track is mistakenly listed as "Head Like a Hole (Slate)" on the CD.
-"Down in It (Shred)" and "Down in It (Singe)" were previously released on the "Down in It" single; the latter track is extended by 18 seconds.
-The unlisted eleventh track is host Heather Day yelling "Let's hear it for Nine Inch Nails!
-Woo!
-They're good!"
-This is a sample from Dance Party USA during an appearance by the band on the show.
+The first track is mistakenly listed as "Head Like a Hole (Slate)" on the sleeve but is actually "Head Like a Hole (Clay)".
+The NME called it "utter crap" but Melody Maker made "Head Like a Hole" their "Single of the Week", Simon Price describing it as both subversive and unexpectedly commercial as he compared the poppier "radio edit" to Depeche Mode and the 12-inch ("Opal") mix to Revolting Cocks - an "evil" record ending in a "veiled threat".